 When pruning lilacs, cutting back the tops of overgrown stems is oftentimes not enough.
 It is generally better to cut the entire stem.
 Trimming lilacs is best accomplished using clippers.
 Remove spent blooms all the way to the stems to prevent seeding and encourage more blooms later on.
 Cut back about a third of the branches.
 Cut away shoots growing near the ground that may be sprouting from the main trunk.
 In order to improve air circulation or to allow more light to filter through, trimming lilacs within the inner branches may be necessary.

-If lilac bushes are already too large or becoming unsightly, however, pruning the entire bush or tree to about six or eight inches off the ground may be necessary.
-Keep in mind that you may have to wait for flowers, as it takes about three years for them to develop once entire shrub has been cut.
+If lilac bushes are already too large or becoming unsightly, however, pruning the entire bush or tree to about 6 or 8 inches (15-20 cm.) off the ground may be necessary.
+Keep in mind that you may have to wait for flowers, as it takes about three years for them to develop once the entire shrub has been cut.

 When to Trim Lilac Bushes

 Knowing when to trim lilac bushes is important.
-Most lilacs don’t require pruning until they reach about six to eight feet tall.
+Most lilacs don’t require pruning until they reach about 6 to 8 feet (2-2.5 m.) tall.
 The best time for pruning lilac bushes is right after their flowering has ceased.
 This allows new shoots plenty of time to develop the next season of blooms.
 Pruning lilacs too late can kill young developing buds.

 If you are pruning lilac trees or shrubs entirely to within inches of the ground, it is best to do so in early spring.
 New shoots will develop during the regular growing season as long as there are a few healthy shoots left.
 Once the growing season has ended, remove any unsightly shoots.